 Lead (Pb): 97 +/- 20 ppm

-Since I originally posted this I have learned that this brand and type of Christmas Mug is sold at the Dollar Tree and similar stores.
+Since I originally published this piece, I have learned that this brand and type of Christmas Mug is sold at Dollar Tree and similar stores.
 (You can also buy it on Amazon!
-LINK).
+LINK.)

-Tested with an XRF instrument.
-This piece was negative for arsenic (As) and mercury (Hg.)
+Tested with an XRF instrument, this item was negative for arsenic (As) and mercury (Hg).

-By modern standards, the amount of lead that is considered toxic in an item intended to be used by children is 90 ppm lead (or higher) in the glaze or coating and 100 ppm lead (or higher) in the substrate (in the case of mugs, the ceramic.)
+By modern standards, the amount of Lead considered toxic in an item intended to be used by children is 90 ppm Lead (or higher) in the glaze or coating and 100 ppm Lead (or higher) in the substrate (in the case of mugs, the ceramic).

-If you would like to see more posts like this, please consider making a contribution in support of my independent consumer goods testing and childhood lead poisoning prevention advocacy work.
-Any amount is welcome and you can chip-in here.
+If you would like to see more posts like this, please consider contributing in support of our independent consumer goods testing and childhood Lead poisoning prevention advocacy work.
+Any amount is welcome and you can chip in here.
 Thank you!

 As always, please let me know if you have any questions.